 Formerly known as GLPG1690.
 Ziritaxestat is a novel drug candidate targeting autotaxin, with potential application in IPF & SSc.
-Topline results from the Phase 2a FLORA trial were reported in August 2017.
-The ISABELA Phase 3 program was initiated in 2018 and the NOVESA Phase 2 trial in SSc was initiated in early 2019.
+Topline results from the Phase 2a FLORA trial were reported in August 2017, these from NOVESA Phase 2-study in SSc in 2020.
+The ISABELA Phase 3 program was initiated in 2018.
 Gilead retained the rights on GLPG1690 in IPF outside of Europe in 2019